 Carl Letamendi has worked as a researcher and practitioner in public health at the federal, local and now, at the state level.
-Carl earned a PhD in the social sciences with an emphasis in conflict analysis and resolution, an MBA in finance, and a number of certificates and training across an array of public health topics.
+Carl earned a PhD in the social sciences with an emphasis in conflict analysis and resolution, an MBA in finance, an MPH in public health practice, and a number of certificates and training across an array of public health topics.
 He is a certified graduate statistician (GStat), a designation conferred by the American Statistical Association.
 Prior to coming to Utah, Carl worked at the New York City Department of Health and Mental Hygiene as Director of Evaluation and principal investigator for a few grant funded studies, and served under two short fellowships at the National Institutes of Health/National Institute on Drug Abuse (NIH/NIDA) and at the United States Department of Agriculture in Washington, DC.
 He also has approximately a decade of combined experience in higher education and has taught quantitative and management courses at both the undergraduate and graduate levels.

 Carl is fluent in both English and Spanish and has basic proficiency in French and Italian.
 Carl, his wife Jazmin, and daughter, Rose, relocated to the Salt Lake City area in January of 2020, which the couple had the opportunity to visit in 2018.
 In their spare time, Carl and his family enjoy going for hikes, biking, travelling and mentoring others.
 Carl’s wife, Jazmin, also holds a PhD, and the couple often collaborate on joint presentations and research.

 Compliance and Privacy Officer